google/WebFundamentals/src/content/en/fundamentals/performance/why-performance-matters/index.md

 conversion**, which amounted to **an average annual revenue increase of nearly
 $530,000**.
 - Do you depend on ad revenue as a source of income?
-Then it might interest you to know that DoubleClick found that [publishers whose sites loaded within five seconds earned up to **twice as much ad revenue** than sites loading within 19 seconds](https://www.doubleclickbygoogle.com/articles/mobile-speed-matters/).
+Then it might interest you to know DoubleClick found [publishers whose sites loaded within five seconds earned up to **twice as much ad revenue** than sites loading within 19 seconds](https://www.doubleclickbygoogle.com/articles/mobile-speed-matters/).
 - [When AutoAnything reduced page load time by half, **they saw a boost of 12-13% in